-Test statistics for significance and stationarity, which are the same in the bivariate case, confirm that both variables enter the cointegrating vector and that neither is stationary.
+The test statistics for significance and stationarity, which are the same in the bivariate case, confirm that both variables enter the cointegrating vector and that neither is stationary.
 Moreover, tests for weak exogeneity indicate that tot is weakly exogenous while $((p-e-p^f))$ is endogenous.
 However, this test is not invariant to the inclusion of stationary variables.
-Likewise, weak exogeneity in the full system $(p, m, y, R^D, R, R^f, e, p^f, \tau)$ may differ from weak exogeneity in the two subsystems examined.
+Likewise, weak exogeneity in the full system $(p, m, y, R^d, R^t, R^f, e, p^f, tot)$ may differ from weak exogeneity in the two subsystems examined.